airhdl/spi-to-axi-bridge/README.md

 ## Acknowledgments

-Thanks to Jim Lewis of SynthWorks Design Inc. for the OSVVM support, and to Sigasi for providing a Sigasi Studio XPRT license.
+Thanks to Jim Lewis of SynthWorks Design Inc. for the OSVVM support, and to Sigasi for providing a Sigasi Studio XPRT license, which was a great help for developing the core.

+## Using the Core

+The SPI to AXI4-lite bridge comes a single, self-contained VHDL file.

-## SPI Modes
+### SPI Modes

 The SPI to AXI4-Lite bridge supports different SPI modes, as defined in the table below.